junxit/us-congress-bills-111/metadata.md

 - 2009-06-25 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H7388)
 - 2009-06-25 — The previous question was ordered pursuant to the rule. (consideration: CR H7387)
 - 2009-06-25 — The title of the measure was amended.
 Agreed to without objection.
+- 2009-07-06 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 96.